B-cos Alignment for Inherently Interpretable CNNs and Vision Transformers: Results

 As discussed in \cref{subsubsec:normed_bcos}, we design the \bcos CNNs to be bias-free by fixing the \emph{explicit} bias parameters in all layers to be zero.
 In this section, we aim to motivate this choice further.
 Additionally, we show that even when doing so, the models can learn to counteract this and add \emph{implicit} biases by exploiting reliable input features such as image edges.

-\myparagraph{Explicit biases.} As discussed by \cite{srinivas2019full} for piece-wise linear networks, the bias parameters of DNNs are often not accounted for in input-level attributions, despite the fact that they can play a critical role in the model prediction.
-Similarly, the contributions $\vec s_c$ (\cref{eq:contrib}) from the input to the $c$-th class logit are not complete explanations if biases are used within \bcos models.
+\myparagraph{Explicit biases.} As discussed by \cite{srinivas2019full} for piece-wise linear networks, the biases of DNNs are often not accounted for in input-level attributions, despite the fact that they can play a critical role in the model prediction.
+Similarly, the contributions $\vec s_c$ (\cref{eq:contrib}) from the input to the $c$-th class logit are not complete explanations if biases are used within \bcos models {(cf.~{\cref{subsubsec:normed_bcos}})}.
 Instead, the output $\vec y(\vec x)$ is

 with $\vec b(\vec x)\myin \mathbb R^{c}$ subsuming all the contributions to the class logits that are not accounted for by the dynamic linear mapping $\mat w(\vec x)$.
 As such, \bcos DNNs face the same problem as described by \cite{srinivas2019full}: while explanations based on $\mat W(\vec x)$ neglect the impact of the contributions from bias terms $\vec b(\vec x)$, in \cref{fig:norm-ablation} we show that the bias term can play a critical role in the model decision.
 In particular, we find that for some models (\eg see the models trained with InstanceNorm or BatchNorm), the bias terms make up most of the difference between the top-2 predictions of the model.
 To ensure that the explanations of \bcos CNNs are complete, we set all bias parameters of the model to zero, see \cref{subsubsec:normed_bcos}.